Jets looking to continue momentum

-All the rains there forced the first-year SAU Tech Rockets program to have to move a four-game series with the Jets to David Allen Memorial Ballpark Thursday (noon) and Friday (11 a.m.).
+Rain in Arkansas forced the first-year SAU Tech Rockets program to have to move a series with the Jets to David Allen Memorial Ballpark, including games at noon Thursday and 11 a.m.
+Friday.

 “It definitely benefits us not to have to make that seven-and-a-half hour trip,” Mansfield said.